neopragma/sociabletests/README.md

 Through his long experience applying test-driven development (TDD) and related practices, and teaching/coaching such practices in a wide range of companies over the years, James noticed certain recurring problems with executable test suites and application design that he felt may arise from conventional approaches to TDD.
 Even if the problems don't arise from those practices _per se_, they are at least commonly seen in codebases that were built using TDD.

 He wanted to find a way to enjoy the benefits of TDD that didn't tend to create or exacerbate those problems.
 Sociable Tests are part of his solution, which he calls a "pattern language" for testing.
 His approach is documented in the article, ["Testing Without Mocks: A Pattern Language"](https://www.jamesshore.com/v2/projects/nullables/testing-without-mocks).
-There is more to the approach than just Sociable Tests, but that is the focus of this exploration.
+There is more to the approach than just Nullables and Sociable Tests, but that is the focus of this exploration.

 ## Schools of TDD